dabeaz/curio/docs/devel.rst

 example, languages such as Pascal, C/C++, and Java don't support coroutines.
 Thus, it's not a technique that most programmers would even think to consider.
 Even in Python, proper support for coroutines has taken a long time to emerge.
-Over the years, various projects have explored coroutines in various forms, usually involving sneaky hacks surrounding generator functions and C extensions.
+Projects such as Stackless Python explored the idea of coroutines, but it was probably too far ahead of its time to be properly understood.
+Later on, various projects have explored coroutines in various forms, usually involving sneaky hacks surrounding generator functions and C extensions.
 The addition of the ``yield from`` construct in Python 3.3 greatly simplified the problem of writing coroutine libraries.
 The emergence of ``async/await`` in Python 3.5 takes a huge stride in making coroutines more of a first-class object in the Python world.
 This is really the starting point for Curio.

 Layered Architecture
 --------------------